 The third zone is termed the "amphibian life zone" and is calculated 750' from the vernal pool boundaries.
-Amphibians that breed in vernal pools spend most of their ground in frozen and there is adequate snow cover.
+Amphibians that breed in vernal pools spend most of their adult lives in the forests surrounding their natal pools.
+These amphibians require a forest with dense leaf litter, decomposing woody debris, uncompacted soils, and adequate canopy cover.
+Calhoun and Klemens (2002) recommend maintaining 75% forested cover within this life zone to retain ground in frozen and there is adequate snow cover.
 Ruts that occur in the life zone can fill with water and create population sinks when amphibians lay eggs in the ruts and never reach the more reliable vernal pool.
 In addition, soil compaction can cause loss of habitat for many salamanders and should be avoided.